5 Risk Factors For Hearing Loss In AdultsPublished On: April 23, 2019

-Although there is still research to be done to fully realize the causal link between hearing loss and diabetes, the prevailing theory is that the high glucose levels in the blood can cause damage to the small blood vessels in the inner ear, resulting in hearing loss.
+Although there is still research to be done to fully realize the causal link between hearing loss and diabetes, the prevailing theory is that the high glucose levels in the blood can cause serious harm to inner ear blood vessels, resulting in hearing loss.

 According to the CDC, research conducted between 2011-2014 determined that one third of all the adults in the United States are obese.
 Studies have shown that as we become overweight, our risk of developing hearing loss can greatly increase.

-One of the primary components of our auditory system are the hair cells responsible for detecting sound, translating it into electrical signals and transmitting it to the brain.
-A healthy blood flow and oxygen contribute to the health of these cells, and if we’re obese, a huge strain is put on the wall of our capillaries which makes it difficult to transport oxygen to the hair cells efficiently.
+One of the primary components of our auditory system are the hair cells which pick up sound and translates it into impulses that the brain can understand.
+Healthy oxygen levels and consistent blood circulation are essential for the survival of these cells, and if we’re obese, a huge strain is put on the wall of our capillaries which makes it difficult to transport oxygen to the hair cells efficiently.

-If these hair cells are damaged, they cannot be regenerated and the hearing loss suffered is permanent.
+If these cells experience damage, they won’t regenerate, and the hearing loss suffered is permanent.

-Much like the effects of obesity, poor circulation robs the delicate hair cells in your inner ear of adequate oxygen, causing damage or irreparable destruction.
-Due to the fact that these hair cells do not regenerate, this damage can result in permanent hearing loss.
+Much like the effects of obesity, poor circulation robs the delicate hair cells in your inner ear of healthy oxygen levels, which can cause irreparable harm.
+Hair cells in the ear cannot regenerate, which means this damage may cause permanent loss of hearing.